Is a Homeowner Liable for Contractor Injuries?

 You could be responsible for not only supervising contractors’ work, but ensuring their health and safety.
 What’s more, home renovation contractors working alone may be exempt from Ontario Worker Safety Insurance Board (WSIB) regulations.
 WSIB’s no-fault workplace insurance coverage for employees doesn’t extend to independent contractor injuries.

 Unlicensed contractors put you particularly at risk.
-Think twice before hiring a contractor who insists on being paid in cash, because you could be liable if they are injured or die working for you.
+Think twice before hiring a contractor who insists on being paid in cash.

 Your Occupier Duty of Care

-Ontario’s Occupiers’ Liability Act gives homeowners an obligatory duty of care to prevent a home contractor injury on site by ensuring your home, land, and property like water, vehicles, or portable structures are safe.
+Ontario’s Occupiers’ Liability Act gives homeowners an obligatory duty of care to prevent contractor injuries by ensuring your home, land, and property like water, vehicles, or portable structures are safe.

 Personal injury lawsuits hinge on proving you were negligent, and that resulted in contractor injuries or other harms.
-Successfully suing for a home contractor injury on site requires a legal claim to satisfy all four elements of negligence law:
+Successfully suing for contractor injuries requires a legal claim to satisfy all four elements of negligence law:

 1. You had a duty of care.